tzlaine/small_wg1_papers/P1879_please_dont_rewrite_my_string_literals.md

   points represented by the original bits in the original UTF format are preserved.

-This lets users specify that they want a particular UTF encoding, likely seeing it in their editor the way they entered it, and have it appear in their object code with no unexpected semantics.
+This lets users specify that they want a particular UTF character set to be used for a particular string literal, likely seeing it in their editor the way they entered it, and have it appear in their object code with no unexpected semantics.

 Note that this only applies to transformations applied to the contents of `u8`-, `u`-, or `U`-string literals during phases 1 and 5 of translation.
 In